Connect Your iOS Device to FlashTrack and Start Recording

 Mobile phones and tablets on the market are broadly categorized into two major camps: Apple (iOS) and Android.

 In general, the Apple system has unified hardware standards and interfaces, a consistent audio architecture, and resources for peripheral development, testing, and maintenance are more focused and easier to consolidate.
-Hence it has better upport and compatibility with external devices like USB mics.
+Hence it has better support and compatibility with external devices like USB mics.

 Given the current situation, we recommend using Apple products for better support and compatibility.